grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 <li>Use a free image optimizer (<a href="https://tinypng.com/">TinyPNG</a>, for example) to decrease the image file size.</li>
 <li>Browse and select assets to upload.</li>
 <li>Click <strong>Upload</strong>.</li>
-<li>The asset will immediately be available under https://grafana.com/media/ in the directory where it was uploaded.</li>
+<li>The asset is available under https://grafana.com/media/ in the directory where it was uploaded.</li>
 <li>Click <strong>Copy</strong> to copy the path (reference) of the file to your clipboard.</li>
 <li>Add the reference to the Markdown file.<br><br>
 The reference that you add to the Markdown renders the image when the Grafana website or local docs preview is built.</li>